|Affection / Dependance:|

-Talent: Agility, Competitive obedience, Guarding, Herding, Jogging, Obedience, Police work, Watchdog
+Breed group: Type: Hybrid Talent: Agility, Competitive Obedience, Guarding, Herding, Jogging, Obedience, Police Work, Watchdog

 The most common colors for the Boxer Collie are fawn, black and white.
 Fawn may actually be a range of color, from light tan to dark gold, while the latter two may be found in combinations.
 Flash marking may come up, which means a patch of white on the chest up through to the face.
 Brindle and sable are also possible.

 The Boxer Collie's coat can range in size, with the Boxer possessing a short coat, and Collie types differing in length.
 It may also be flat along the skin, or slight bushy.

 The Boxer Collie's temperament depends largely on its parents, and the way it is nurtured.
 The Boxer is a patient dog that is nevertheless alert, and unrelenting when aroused.
 The Collie is highly instinctive and intelligent, with some breeds more active than others.
 The Boxer Collie overall will be an independent-minded, hardworking dog that will still be warm and and demonstratively affectionate with its family.
 Its protective instinct will make it a great playmate and guardian for children, while its stable temperament and amiability makes it a good companion.
 A Boxer Collie with a high work drive, though, may need to be put to work more often, so it feels needed, and satisfied when it has finished its tasks.

 An active dog, the Boxer Collie will benefit from regular brushing to clear out dead fur and any thorns, burrs, or parasites from its fur.
 Bathing can be not as frequent, it can be done on a monthly basis.
 Meals should be smaller-sized portions twice a day, instead of one big meal, and any activity should be timed well away from meals.